richien/casting-agency/backend/docs/APIDOCS.md

 - General
     - Returns an movie object with the given ID and a success value of true.
+    - The release date is retuned in ISO format

 - Request Arguments:
     - None